La Casa en el Aire

 "La Casa en el Aire" (translation "the house in the air") is a Colombian vallenato song written and performed by Rafael Escalona.

-In its list of the 50 best Colombian songs of all time, El Tiempo, Colombia's most widely circulated newspaper, ranked the versions of the song by Bovea y Sus Vallenatos at No. 11.
+In its list of the 50 best Colombian songs of all time, El Tiempo, Colombia's most widely circulated newspaper, ranked the versions of the song by Bovea y sus Vallenatos at No. 11.
 Viva Music Colombia rated the song No. 9 on its list of the 100 most important Colombian songs of all time.

-The song has been recorded by multiple artists, including Bovea y Sus Vallenatos, Carlos Vives, Lola Flores, Roberto Torres, Piper Pimienta y Su Orquesta, Trio La Rosa, Ricardo Torres, Rosario, Gabriel Romero y Su Seleccion Colombia, Don Medardo Y Sus Players, Los Cañaguateros & Aníbal Velásquez, Catalino Y Su Conjunto, Las Emes, Carmiña Gallo, and Jaime Llano González Su Organo Y Rítmos.
+The first recorded version of "La Casa en el Aire" was by Carlos Román and Aníbal Velásquez's Los Vallenatos del Magdalena in 1958.
+Since then the song has been recorded by multiple artists, including Bovea y Sus Vallenatos, Carlos Vives, Lola Flores, Roberto Torres, Piper Pimienta y Su Orquesta, Trio La Rosa, Ricardo Torres, Rosario, Gabriel Romero y Su Seleccion Colombia, Don Medardo Y Sus Players, Los Cañaguateros & Aníbal Velásquez, Catalino Y Su Conjunto, Las Emes, Carmiña Gallo, and Jaime Llano González Su Organo Y Rítmos.